ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 ## IPFS on the Web

 For as long as IPFS has existed, one of the key goals has been to make it possible to use IPFS on the web.
-That is, to enable three key properties of IPFS **resilient**, **decentralized**, and **verified** content retrieval to the web.
+That is, **resilient**, **decentralized**, and **verified** data retrieval on the web, where data can be videos, datasets, or even web sites.

+But what does it mean for IPFS to work on the web?

-**Resilient**: Data is retrievable even if some providers go offline.
+**Resilient**: Data is retrievable in a browser even if some providers go offline.
-**Decentralized**: Peers are able to open connections to other peers for content routing and retrieval while immune to censorship and chokepoints that disrupt the network.
+**Decentralized**: You can connect to other peers from a browser for content routing and retrieval while immune to censorship and chokepoints that disrupt the network.
-**Verified**: Data is verified, ensuring integrity without assuming trust (aka trustless).
+**Verified**: You verify data locally, ensuring integrity without assuming trust (aka trustless).

 The web as a platform has the widest reach of users, and yet it's also the most challenging due to the many constraints imposed by the platform and the discrepancies between browsers.